 An option could be to focus on the core strategy roles, and possibly Country Managers for your biggest markets, but utilise agencies or partners to deliver the language work.
 This allows for flexibility, removes the headache of recruitment, reduces headcount but still delivers the end goal – relevant, consistent and targeted communications for each local audience.

-Join us on 10 March 2022 for our webinar as we delve into these questions and many more!
+Check out the webinar recording to delve into these questions and many more!

 Latest posts by Gemma Houghton (see all)